MAGIC: Microlensing Analysis Guided by Intelligent Computation: Events with Large

 To improve the training speed and reduce the memory requirement, we first apply the log-signature transform \citep{morrill2021neural}.
 This transform outputs a shorter, steadier, and higher dimensional sequence that summarizes the sub-step information.
 For the simulated light curves with 500 time stamps (see Section~\ref{sec:ncde_data}), we set the log-signature depth $n_D=3$ and the shortened length $l=100$.
 The output thus has $v=5$ dimensions.

 Neural CDE approximates the underlying process of the time series as a differential equation \citep{kidger2020neural,kidger_thesis}

 Here the latent state $z_t$ is defined on the time interval of the input signal, $(t_0, t_n)$, with $w=32$ dimensions.
-The continuous signal $X_t$, defined on the same time interval, is obtained from applying natural cubic splines to the input, discrete signal.
-The initial value and signal-derivative of the latent state, $\xi_{\theta}$ and $f_{\theta}$, are two different neural networks, where the subscript $\theta$ denotes the dependence on the learnable machine learning parameters.
+The continuous signal $X_t$, defined on the same time interval, is obtained from applying natural cubic splines to the input, discrete signal. \footnote{{ Note that the use of cubic splines does not mean that neural CDE is just another interpolation scheme.
+This is solely for creating a continuous embedding of the discrete input.
+In contrast, standard interpolation schemes only make use of the values at fixed time stamps.
+A detailed discussion on this issue can be found in \cite{kidger_thesis}.}} The initial value and signal-derivative of the latent state, $\xi_{\theta}$ and $f_{\theta}$, are two different neural networks, where the subscript $\theta$ denotes the dependence on the learnable machine learning parameters.
 By Equation~\ref{eqn:ncde}, neural CDE gradually extracts features from the signal $X_t$ according to a learned policy $f_\theta$, records its knowledge in the latent state $z_t$, and output a terminal value $z_{t_n}$ that summarizes the useful information of the input signal.
 We refer interested readers to \citet{kidger2020neural} and \citet{kidger_thesis} for further details of neural CDE.

 The summary features from neural CDE is then fed into the MDN \citep{bishop2006pattern} to estimate the probability distribution of the microlensing parameters